 - Search all categories or a specific category selected from the list at right.

 Cost share is coded in the system as M (Mandatory), R (Committed) and C (Salary Cap) cost sharing.

 At the bottom of the Cost Share Summary application there is a column showing the total pledged dollar amount and another showing the actual total cost share dollars.
-If the actual dollars equal the pledged dollars, cost share requirements that have been set up in the application are met for the current budget period.
-These figures include salary and benefits, as well as non-salary-related costs and corresponding Facilities & Administrative (F&A) costs.
+Cost Share is considered met when the documented Cost Share actuals in the Cost Share Summary satisfy the sponsor’s requirements or meet the cost share commitments in the proposal budget.

 Review the award documentation in conjunction with the Cost Share Summary application to determine if the pledged cost share requirement has been met.

 Unrecovered Indirect Costs (UIDC) can be used for cost share when prior written sponsor approval has been received.

 For more information on UIDC, see the Cost Share Commitment Components section on the GCA Cost Share webpage.

 Grant and Contract Accounting (GCA) reviews budgets with UIDC Cost Share on a quarterly basis, makes the necessary computations, and enters the Unrecovered Indirect Cost (UIDC) share into the Cost Share Summary application.
 Departments should review these entries and let GCA know via Grant Tracker if there are questions.

 In-kind cost sharing is non-monetary--e.g. volunteer time--and is treated as third-party cost share.
 In-kind contributions are assigned a dollar value by the entity providing the service (whether UW-affiliated or a third party) and reported to GCA as third-party non-FEC Cost Share, with no F&A assigned.

 For more information on Third-party Cost Share, see the Cost Share Commitment Components section on the GCA Cost Share webpage.